 The estimated standard deviation of the random intercepts, their standard errors and 95% confidence intervals suggest there were considerable variation in concurrent users across the states and LGAs.
 The random-intercept model offers significant improvement over the logistic regression (chi2 = 1834.91; p<0.01).
 Much of the urban-rural difference was eliminated in the multilevel model.
 Individual level coefficients remained largely similar to that in the logistic model.
 We estimate that the state and LGA random effects compose only 2% of the total residual variance in the final model, and most of the variation was due to individual level attributes.
-For instance, participants aged 65+ were 14 times more likely to be a concurrent user than those who were of 0-19 years old when other characteristics remained identical.
+For instance, participants aged 65+ were 14 times more likely to be a concurrent user than those who were of 0-19 years old, when other characteristics remained identical.

 Table 4: Mixed-effect multilevel logistic regression model examining the factors associated with concurrent use of opioids and benzodiazepines